Akshay-K8/Mask_detection/README.md

 ---

 ## 🚀 Features
-- Real-Time Detection: Automatically detects whether a person is wearing a mask in a live video stream.
+- Real-Time Detection: Automatically detects whether a person is wearing a mask in a live Webcam stream.
 - Transfer Learning: Enhanced the model by using pre-trained architectures for improved accuracy.
 - User-Friendly Interface: The entire system is accessible through a Streamlit web application, allowing users to monitor mask compliance effortlessly.